- Download our Moving to Paris Guide (PDF)

 These two islands serve as the epicentre of Paris, with the 4th arrondissement being home to the legendary Notre Dame Cathedral.
 The lifestyle in these neighbourhoods is more laid back and less prone to the hustle and bustle characteristic of the rest of Paris.
 A lot of elderly people live here, attracted by the peacefulness and picturesque scenery along the Seine.
 Prices may be high but are often worth the expense.

 Bourse (2nd arrondissement)

 Widely thought of as the financial district, this area of Paris offers good value for money.
-Prices for apartments are reasonable and it's less touristy than other areas, but it's still busy and crowded with workers travelling back and forth during peak hours.
-The 2nd arrondissement boasts plenty of stacked buildings, meaning more top-floored apartments and fantastic views over the city.
+Prices for apartments are reasonable, and it's less touristy than other areas, but it's still busy and crowded with workers travelling back and forth during peak hours.
+The 2nd arrondissement boasts plenty of stacked buildings, meaning more top-floor apartments and fantastic views over the city.